eellpp/pubScratchpad/security/SSL.md

 `keytool -import -file <the cert file> -alias <some meaningful name> -keystore <path to cacerts file>` It will most likely ask you for a password.
 The default password as shipped with java is changeit.

+or you can write to your own jks file
+`keytool -import  -file bob.crt -alias bob -keystore keystore.jks`

 ## Formats for certificate file
 Different formates for SSL certificates and their components: